 Shona works with Leeds Beckett university on a research associate scheme on investigation parent engagement and the impact this has on student outcomes.
 This work has developed whole school strategies to inform how we work with families and the community.
 She has recently contributed to a book called “The working class” which is due to be published by independent thinking in November 2017.

 Yvonne qualified as a teacher in Bradford, 1998.
 Since then, she has led in various schools and provided platforms where all children have opportunities to showcase their talents.
 Yvonne has found seeing past pupils on the X Factor live shows and working in the creative arts industry incredibly inspiring.
 She is now proud and privileged to join the Springwell Leeds Academy.

 Yvonne is passionate about the arts and creative learning and is looking forward to developing this in the Springwell Leeds Oakwood Primary setting.
 Yvonne is eager to facilitate opportunities in an environment where the children can shine.

 Every day is different in the role as Associate Principal and it is never boring!
 Yvonne loves leading the school and challenging and supporting staff and children to be the best they can be.
 We have a great team of teachers and support staff at Oakwood who go above and beyond to provide a nurturing and inspirational climate in which they can achieve.
 More than anything though, it is the success of every child in this school that makes Yvonne’s job as Associate Principal such a rewarding one.
 She will always go above and beyond to get to know every child and ensure their needs and interests are met fully.

-And finally, when Yvonne is not at school… She enjoys playing piano, amateur dramatics and spending time with her family, especially their recent addition – her beautiful baby niece Caoimhe (pronounced kieva.)
+And finally, when Yvonne is not at school… She enjoys playing the piano, amateur dramatics and spending time with her family, especially their recent addition – her beautiful baby niece Caoimhe (pronounced kieva.)

 After completing her teacher training in Merseyside, Mary began a teaching career in the metropolitan county, this spanned over 25 years across a number of schools and included close professional contact with multiple specialist schools and service providers.